the-events-calendar/the-events-calendar/readme.txt

 = [5.0.1] TBD =

-* Feature - Add the "Text" section in the customizer, for the new views.
-[TEC-3068]
-* Feature - Add the "Primary Text Color" option in the customizer, for the new views.
-[TEC-3070]
-* Feature - Add the "Secondary Text Color" option in the customizer, for the new views.
-[TEC-3071]
 * Fix - Fix venue block title from being indented in Twenty Twenty theme.
 [TEC-3140]
 * Fix - Fix website block label from disappearing when adding event details classic block.
 [TEC-2971]
 * Fix - Fix style overrides for new view shortcodes for Enfold theme.
 [ECP-315]